dawnofthedebayan/VSSegCode/README.md

 ## 3. Usage

-To run the CASCADENET model for Vestibular Schwannoma segmentation, follow these steps:
+To run the  model for Vestibular Schwannoma segmentation, follow these steps:

 1. **Data Preprocessing:**
    - Prepare your MRI data in the appropriate format.

 2. **Model Training:**
-   - Train the CASCADENET model on your dataset.
+   - Train the model on your dataset.

 3. **Model Evaluation:**
    - Evaluate the model using publicly available or in-house datasets.